-- 2.6 LCC will only admit children up to the admission number except in certain limited circumstances (see Sec 4 and 17) and will ordinarily consider that anything over and above that number would be prejudicial to the efficient education and/or efficient use of resources. - 2.7 Co-ordination includes applications for first-time admission, infant to junior transfers and secondary transfers at the normal year of entry for that school not mid-term (in- year) applications.
+- 2.6 LCC will only admit children up to the admission number except in certain limited circumstances (see Sec 4 and 17) and will ordinarily consider that anything over and above that number would be prejudicial to the efficient education and/or efficient use of resources. - 2.7 Mowbray Education Trust Primary schools will participate in full with LCC's Fair Access Protocol in order to make sure that the most vulnerable children are offered a place at a suitable school as quickly as possible.
+This includes admitting children above the published admission number of a school that is already full. - 2.8 Co-ordination includes applications for first-time admission, infant to junior transfers and secondary transfers at the normal year of entry for that school not mid-term (in- year) applications.
 LCC must allocate any places in schools according to objective and transparent criteria.
-Where the admission number has not been reached, LCC will allocate a place at that school except where paragraphs 18.13 regarding twice excluded pupils (reception aged children would be exempt) and - 18.14 regarding children being considered under the fair access protocol. - 2.8 Parents who have their application to a particular school refused have a right to appeal to an Independent Appeal Panel.
-The decision of an Independent Appeal Panel is binding on parents, LCC and the governing body of the school. - 2.9 The law requires Children with an Education Health and Care Plan (EHCP) that names a school in their plan is allocated the place and is not subject to conditions set out within this policy. - 2.10 Each school has its own admission number.
+Where the admission number has not been reached, LCC will allocate a place at that school except where paragraphs 18.13 regarding twice excluded pupils (reception aged children would be exempt) and 18.14 regarding children being considered under the fair access protocol. - 2.9 Parents who have their application to a particular school refused have a right to appeal to an Independent Appeal Panel.
+The decision of an Independent Appeal Panel is binding on parents, LCC and the governing body of the school. - 2.10 Law requires Children with an Education Health and Care Plan (EHCP) that names a school in their plan is allocated the place and is not subject to conditions set out within this policy. - 2.11 Each school has its own admission number.
 For details about the admission number for a specific school please see Leicestershire Admissions website or the individual school's website.